GregTheMadMonk/tnl-noa/Documentation/Tutorials/Reduction/tutorial_03_Reduction.md

    3. Perform another secondary operation simoultanously with the parallel reduction.
 2. `reduce` is operation we want to do after the data fetch.
 Usually it is summation, multiplication, evaluation of minimum or maximum or some logical operation.

-For the purpose of the CUDA parallel reduction, we need to provide also volatile variant of `reduce` (this could be hopefully avoided in future when `nvcc` supports generic lambdas better):

-\include SequentialSumWithLambdas-2.cpp

-The difference is only in the lambda function parameters definition, they are `volatile` now.

 Putting everything together gives the following example:

 \include SumExample.cpp